Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 One simple pattern is to introduce an [Identity Map](https://martinfowler.com/eaaCatalog/identityMap.html), which could be implemented with multiple backend providers, representing in-memory or external caches.
-It may be convenient to split this module in two, so that common business logic remains in the initial Identity Map, which then delegates out to a simple provider that encapsulates data access.
+It will be convenient to split this module in two, so that common business logic remains in the initial Identity Map module, which then delegates out to a simple provider that encapsulates data access.

 Typically the Identity Map module would sit between the backend facade (as labeled above) and the repository layer.
 However, we have validation logic